 If you are not an employee of BNY Mellon or its affiliated entities, we will endeavor to support you but will be unable to provide the same practical support provided to employees.

 All concerns reported via the Ethics Office are taken seriously and will be investigated in accordance with Ethics Office procedures.
 Reports can be made anonymously, and you will be offered options to help preserve your anonymity and means by which to follow up on your report.

 All other disclosures will be referred to a Whistleblower Protection Officer and follow the procedure outlined below.
 In the absence of consent, Eligible Recipients should take care to ensure that the identity of the discloser or any information that carries the risk of identifying the discloser is not revealed.

 We acknowledge that there may be limitations on the investigation process, for example in circumstances where we are unable to contact you or where the disclosure has been made anonymously.
 If you make an anonymous disclosure we will, where possible, offer you the opportunity to provide limited consent (e.g. consent to allow your identity to be revealed to a limited number of people to allow for a proper investigation).

 Assessment and investigation of the disclosure

-The Whistleblower Protection Officer will assess disclosures and determine whether they fall within the scope of this policy.
+The Whistleblower Protection Officer will assess disclosures and determine whether they fall within the scope of this Standard.
 If you have provided your identity and/or contact details, we will aim to contact you within 3 business days to acknowledge receipt of the disclosure and advise you on next steps.

 Investigations will be conducted in an objective, fair and timely manner while preserving the confidentiality of the investigation.
 Investigations will be conducted independently of you, any individual subject to the disclosure and any department or business unit involved.
 The timeframe of investigations and the frequency of updates may vary depending on the nature of the disclosure.